bertoxious/Spring/README.md

 }
 }

+#### Properties of POJO class
+-> The POJO class must be public.
+-> It must have a public default constructor.
+-> It may have the arguments constructor.
+-> All objects must have some public Getters and Setters to access the object values by other Java Programs.
+-> The object in the POJO Class can have any access modifies such as private, public, protected.
+But, all instance variables should be private for improved security of the project.
+-> A POJO class should not extend predefined classes.
+-> It should not implement prespecified interfaces.
+-> It should not have any prespecified annotation.

 #### Beans are special type of Pojos.
 There are some restrictions on POJO to be a bean.

 -> All JavaBeans are POJOs but not all POJOs are JavaBeans.